Photos are available in the DATE 2024 Gallery.

 • Chung-Wei Lin, National Taiwan University, TW

-Modelling, design, verification, validation and optimization of embedded systems and Cyber-Physical Systems (CPS) including large-scale and networked CPS as in current Internet-of-Things as well as software-intensive CPS; modelling, analysis and optimization of non-functional and performance aspects such as timing, memory usage, quality-of-service, safety and reliability; theories, languages and tools supporting model-based design flows covering software, control and physical components; verification techniques ranging from simulation, testing, model-checking, SAT and SMT-based reasoning, compositional analysis and analytical methods as well as monitoring and runtime verification; data-mining and CPS, autonomous CPS, networked and switched control systems (e.g. control/architecture co-design and architecture-aware controller synthesis); cognitive control for CPS and socio-technical systems (e.g. empowered consumer and organizational behaviour in smart grids).
+Modelling, design, verification, validation and optimization of complex, heterogeneous, distributed Cyber-Physical Systems (CPS); specification and analysis of functional and non-functional properties, including performance, timing, memory usage, quality-of-service, safety and reliability; meta-models and models of computation, communication, and concurrency for complex HW-SW systems and components of CPS; theories, standards, languages and tools supporting model-based design flows covering software, control, and physical components; verification techniques ranging from simulation, testing, model-checking, SAT and SMT-based reasoning, compositional analysis and analytical methods as well as monitoring and runtime verification; data-mining, autonomy, and adaptivity in CPS, networked and switched control systems (e.g. control/architecture co-design and architecture-aware controller synthesis); cognitive control for CPS and socio-technical systems (e.g. empowered consumer and organizational behaviour in smart grids); predictive and learning-based models for CPS.

 Late Breaking Results (LBR)